-A few years back I was in a relationship that I desperately wanted to work out, yet knew, after a while that if we kept up the way we were, things weren't going to last.
-He was going a whole day away for college and I was attached to my job, friends and family at home.
-I was thinking about marriage, he was totally freaked out about that idea.
+A few years back I was in a relationship that I desperately wanted to work out.
+However, I knew that if we kept up the way we were, things weren't going to last.
+He was going a whole day away for college and I was attached to my job, friends, and family at home.
+I was thinking about marriage, and he was totally freaked out about that idea.
 Because of this, we decided to take a break and see where things went, with the ultimate hope that we could save ourselves from being apart forever.

 Here's how to break up for the better, why it might work to bring you back together and how it could backfire.